MineverseNetwork/DeveloperRoadmap/README.md

-# Developer Roadmap [ 25.6.2023 ]
+# Developer Roadmap [ 29.6.2023 ]
-This is where you can see what are we currently working on.
+This is where you can see what are we currently working on and what is done so far.

 ## Minecraft